yegarti/pysonofflan/README.rst

 To control Sonoff switches running the V3+ Itead firmware (tested on 3.0, 3.0.1, 3.1.0, 3.3.0), locally (LAN mode).

 **This will only work for Sonoff devices running V3+ of the stock (Itead / eWeLink) firmware.
-For users of V1.8.0 - V2.6.1, please see the code in this repository https://github.com/beveradb/pysonofflan**
+For users of V1.8.0 - V2.6.1, please use the [PySonoffLAN package](https://pypi.org/project/pysonofflan/)**

 This module provides a way to interface with Sonoff smart home devices,